 Group administrators can assign timesheet profiles to users in the groups and subgroups they manage.

 Without this option enabled, group administrators cannot assign timesheet profiles to other users in the groups and subgroups they manage, although they can create them.

-All other users with a Plan license can view all hours and timesheets in Workfront.
+All other users with a Standard or Plan license can view all hours and timesheets in Workfront.

 Without this option enabled, users can view hours only on:

 Click Set additional restrictions, then set any of the following restrictions for the access level.

 For external users such as vendors (anyone not in your organization), we recommend that you restrict access to tasks, projects, updates, announcements, other companies, teams and groups.

 |Never give access to the whole project when assigned to a task or issue|| Prevents users assigned to tasks or issues to also gain permissions to the parent project, even if the project permissions allow that.